In life, we all seek different outcomes.

-Each behavior has a time and a place, appropriate depending on context and the importance of the outcome.
+Each response has a time and a place, appropriate depending on context and the importance of the outcome.

 How we respond and judge our own and others’ behavior exists along a dimension known as interpersonal assertiveness.
 Too little or too much decides whether we let others’ needs take precedence or whether we push for our own desired outcomes (Ames et al., 2017).

-The source and degree of assertive behavior come from aspects of our mental state, including our “motivations, expectancies, and failures of self-regulation” (Ames et al., 2017).
+The source and degree of assertiveness come from aspects of our mental state, including our “motivations, expectancies, and failures of self-regulation” (Ames et al., 2017).